erlog/PersonalPodcastServerTools/README.md

 A library for media servers to sync content not ordinarily available via podcast and generate RSS XML files to serve their content to podcast clients.

 ## Current Project Status
 This is a personal project of mine, and as it exists now it's a Ruby library and a small set of scripts to help people make their media servers more useful on a day-to-day basis.
-This is not a turn-key solution.
-It does require configuration via writing Ruby code.
-However, as the target audience for this is people who run their own media servers on the internet I think that's probably alright for now.
-I plan to make example scripts people can work from as the design solidifies.

 As this is still a new project I have been updating it quite frequently to expand it with features I need.
 The code is still not formatted the way I want it due to this growing organically out of a throw-away script I had built and then added to over time.